 This Knowledge Hub builds on and complements the general guidance found in the VPs and the IGTs: four sections of the Hub correspond to the four modules of the IGTs.
 It also draws on other relevant tools from the field of business and human rights and the body of SSR good practice developed by the international community.
 Although focused on the extractives sector, the guidance and tools provided here are intended to be of use to companies in other sectors working in complex environments and facing similar challenges.
 Furthermore, these resources will also guide other stakeholders, such as governments and non-governmental organisations, on how to engage with companies to address security and human rights challenges.

-This Knowledge Hub has been developed by the Geneva Centre for the Democratic Control of Armed Forces (DCAF) and the International Committee of the Red Cross (ICRC).
+This Knowledge Hub has been developed by the Geneva Centre for Security Sector Governance (DCAF) and the International Committee of the Red Cross (ICRC).
 As official Observers to the VPs, DCAF and the ICRC are fully committed to supporting the goals of this initiative.
 Drawing on the knowledge and experience of the two organisations, DCAF and the ICRC are developing guidance to support companies operating in complex environments manage their security in a way that is effective and respects human rights and international humanitarian law.
 The two products developed through the DCAF-ICRC partnership are this Knowledge Hub and a Toolkit of good practices under the same title (“Addressing security and human rights challenges in complex environments – A Toolkit”).
 The Toolkit can be accessed clicking on the tab “Toolkit” of this site.
 So far, three chapters of the Toolkit have been developed: 1) Working with host governments, 2) Working with public security forces, and 3) Working with private security providers.

 Both the Knowledge Hub and the Toolkit are living products.
 They will be regularly updated with new good practices, tools and links to other resources.
 Through the Comment function found at the bottom of each page, feedback and suggestions from users are strongly encouraged in order to ensure that the recommendations and tools provided in this Hub are effective in addressing challenges on the ground.